 - Ask your first grader if he can think of any other words that mean big.

 - Pick another object and repeat the process.

 - The game can be as short or as long as you like, depending on the time you have and your child’s attention span.

-- When you first begin playing the vocabulary game, you may have to provide all of the synonyms.
+- When you first begin playing the Vocabulary Game, you may have to provide nearly all of the synonyms.
 Once you have been playing for a while, your child should be able to make contributions.

-Once your child has mastered the Vocabulary Game using synonyms, switch things up by using antonyms!
+Once your child has mastered the Vocabulary Game using synonyms, switch things up and use antonyms!